25th Annie Awards

 The 25th Annie Awards were given by the International Animated Film Association to honor outstanding achievements in animation in 1997.
 Cats Don't Dance led the nominations with 8 and won two awards, including Best Animated Feature, the first non-Disney film to win it.
 Disney's Hercules and Fox's The Simpsons won the most awards with four.
-The Simpsons won its Best Animated Television Program sixth time in a row.
+The Simpsons won its Best Animated Television Program for the sixth time in a row.

-Ceremony Information
+Ceremony information

 The 25th Annie Awards ceremony took place on Sunday, November 16, 1997, at the Pasadena Civic Auditorium in Pasadena, California.
 The ceremony started at 2:00 p.m. with a champagne reception, guests had ample time to meet and greet on the patio outside the theater.
 The show itself, hosted by voice actor Gary Owens, was a well-produced two hours of Owens' witty remarks and character voices, nominee footage, acceptance speeches, and introductions by presenters such as Bill Kroyer, Nick Bosustow, June Foray and Jerry Beck.